 \section{Summary and Outlook}

 A demonstrator of a high resolution telescope, as upgrade and drop-in replacement of the \EUDET-style telescopes, was developed and tested.
 It reaches pointing resolution below \SI{3}{\micro\meter} and shows no performance limitations at the maximum trigger rates that can be reached at the DESY II test beams (ca. \SI{40}{\kilo\hertz}).
 It is compatible with the existing \EUDET-style infrastructure, so users can switch to the new telescope easily without additional integration effort.
 The compact readout electronics allow a flexible arrangement of the telescope planes.
-The demonstrated performance justifies the choice of the sensor and the DAQ layout.
+The demonstrated performance (see in section \ref{sec:Performance}, i.e.~trigger rate, tracking resolution, sensor noise and detection efficiency) justifies the choice of the sensor and the DAQ layout.
 An upgrade of all \EUDET-style pixel beam telescopes in the near future will be based on the presented system.
 The next development for a long-term version of the \ADENIUM telescope is on-going.
 A more compact readout electronic based on a Xilinx Zynq SOC has been designed and manufactured.
 It will allow the implementation of more advanced features including running the DAQ software on the front-end Zynq SOC itself.